 - Line two baking sheets with silicone baking mats or parchment paper.
 Set aside.

-- Place the softened butter, cream cheese, and erythritol in a large bowl.
-Using a hand mixer or stand mixer fitted with a whisk attachment, cream together the ingredients on medium speed for 1 minute, or until combined.
+- Combine the softened butter, cream cheese, and erythritol in a large mixing bowl.
+Using a mixer with a whisk attachment, mix on medium speed until pale and fluffy, about 1 minute.

-- Add the egg and vanilla and continue to beat for 30 seconds to one minute, until light and fluffy.
+- Add the egg and vanilla extract.
+Continue to beat on medium speed until light and fluffy, 30 seconds to 1 minute.

 |Calories240Calories from Fat210|